torvalds/linux/Documentation/process/maintainer-soc.rst

 The main SoC tree is housed on git.kernel.org: https://git.kernel.org/pub/scm/linux/kernel/git/soc/soc.git/

-Clearly this is quite a wide range of topics, which no one person, or even small group of people are capable of maintaining.
+Clearly this is quite a wide range of topics, which anal one person, or even small group of people are capable of maintaining.
 Instead, the SoC subsystem is comprised of many submaintainers, each taking care of individual platforms and driver subdirectories.